How Long Does Sciatica Pain Last?

 Sciatica is often described as shooting, burning, tingling, numbness, or weakness in the buttocks, legs, feet, or toes.
 The symptoms usually start slowly and worsen over time.
 Some patients experience sharp pains, while others report only mild discomfort.

-What Causes Sciatica?
+What Causes Sciatic Nerve Pain?

 The sciatic nerve runs down the buttocks and legs from the spinal cord.
 This nerve helps us move our hips, knees, ankles, feet, toes, fingers, hands, arms, shoulders, elbows, wrists, and even teeth.
 Sciatica occurs when one or several of the nerves along the path are pinched or irritated.

-The most common cause of sciatica includes:
+The most common causes of sciatica include:

 • Herniated discs: Disc material protrudes from its normal position and presses against surrounding structures.